aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 ---
 Many prominent vaccine scientists, e.g. Paul Offit and Peter Hotez, think that the safety of ALL childhood vaccines has been proven so well that no debates should be done about it, and no better-designed trials are needed, [unlike some other medical scientists who specialize in reliability of medical evidence](https://vinayprasadmdmph.substack.com/p/the-only-real-solution-to-vaccine?publication_id=231792&post_id=131012417&isFreemail=false).
 Fortunately, now that many people have seen up close how fast the “settled-science” of effectiveness and safety of Covid vaccines [changed](https://twitter.com/0rf/status/1669030822215655436), more people are questioning the field of vaccine “science” which often behaves more like a religion than science.
-Although, I do agree with them that sometimes RFK Jr relies on weak evidence to make claims like vaccines cause harms, I show that those prominent vaccine scientists use similarly weak evidence to make claims of vaccine safety.
-Also, they cherry pick only the studies that validate their biases with weak evidence and completely ignore similarly weak or sometimes xeven the much stroger evidence that goes against their biases.
+Although, I do agree with them that sometimes (not always) RFK Jr relies on weak evidence to make claims like vaccines cause harms, I show that those prominent vaccine scientists use similarly weak evidence to make claims of vaccine safety.
+Also, they cherry pick only the studies that validate their biases with weak evidence and completely ignore similarly weak or sometimes even the much stroger evidence that goes against their biases.
+Indeed, while they make the case of the safety of vaccines largely based on observational studies which are often inconsistent (they dont show the conflicting studies) and prone to confounders and P-hacking, and based on very inaquately powered (sized) animal experiments, I make the case of the harms of some dead-virus childhood/pregnancy vaccines based on Randomized Controlled Trials.
+In all other fields of science, they are the gold standard of evidence that can separate correlation from causation, but somehow prominent vaccine scientists ignore them even when such trials are available and instead cite much less unreliable evidence.

 First, I review the evidence Paul Offit and Peter Hotez presents to claim that safety of childhood vaccines is settled science.
 I focus most of this post on [this paper](https://pubmed.ncbi.nlm.nih.gov/26417097/) in which Paul Offit claims to settle the question.
-I will first go over the evidence Paul presents.
-I catergorize the evidence into 3 categories: obervational studies, animal experiments, randomized controlled trials (gold standard).
 For each piece of evidence in each category I discuss their limitations, with concrete examples of how similarly weak evidence have misguided humanity in related fields like nutrition.
-In many such cases, Paul Offit presented a very biased selection of papers, ignoring the many papers of similar (and sometimes even better) quality on the same subtopic that provide evidence of the opposite.
+Finally I present the data, including RCTs and pseudo-RCTs that in my opinion are the strongest evidence of harms of vaccines in general: all of these happen to be *dead-virus* vaccines.
+(There is better evidence of the safety and benefits of *live-virus* vaccines than what Paul cites.
+But I also think they are safe and beneficial so I only very briefly discuss that evidence and focus on the parts we disagree: safety of dead-virus vaccines)

 {% comment %}
+For some live-virus vaccines there is stronger evidence of benefits than what Paul cites, and I do briefly discuss them In many such cases, I show how Paul presented a very biased selection of papers, ignoring the many papers of similar (and sometimes even better) quality on the same subtopic that provide evidence of the opposite.

 I also look at the papers Peter Hotez cited in his [book](https://books.google.com/books/about/Vaccines_Did_Not_Cause_Rachel_s_Autism.html?id=NkpyDwAAQBAJ) about safety of childhood vaccines, and some more recent papers that have been cited by scientists claiming safety of specific childhood vaccines.
 {% endcomment %}